zazukoians/metadata.swiss/opendata.swiss/ui/content/pages/terms-of-use.en.md

   The symbols next to each dataset indicate what use is permitted.
 All data owners use the same symbols.
 ---

+## Open use

 ::ods-terms{:name="open"}
 ::

+## Open use.
+Must provide the source.

 ::ods-terms{:name="by"}
 ::

+## Open use.
+Use for commercial purposes requires permission of the data owner.

 ::ods-terms{:name="ask"}
 ::

+## Open use.
+Must provide the source.
+Use for commercial purposes requires permission of the data owner.

 ::ods-terms{:name="by_ask"}
 ::